 6.15 Landlords must decide whether an extension to this timescale is needed when considering the complexity of the complaint and then inform the resident of the expected timescale for response.
 Any extension must be no more than 20 working days without good reason, and the reason(s) must be clearly explained to the resident.
-Yes Policy section 3.18 We aim to respond within 20 working days (unless there are mitigating reasons to extend this timescale).
+Yes Policy section 3.26 We aim to respond within 20 working days (unless there are mitigating reasons to extend this timescale).
 If we require further time to investigate the complaint, we will inform the customer and advise of a new target date to provide our response, which is normally within an additional 20 working days.
 Any further extension will be in agreement with the customer and would only be in exceptional circumstances.
 6.16 When an organisation informs a resident about an extension to these timescales, they must be provided with the contact details of the Ombudsman.
+Yes Policy section 3.26 Details of the Housing Ombudsman Service are offered to the customers throughout their complaint and a copy/link of our complaints policy is included within outcome letters.

-Yes Policy section 3.18 If there are exceptional reasons to delay a response by a further period beyond the additional 20 working days, this will be agreed with the customer.
-If this cannot be agreed, then we will provide a response based on the information available to us and provide contact information for the HO to prevent delays in accessing their service.
-6.17 A complaint response must be provided to the resident when the answer to the Yes Policy Section 3.13 and 3.17 We will respond to complaints within complaint is known, not when the outstanding actions required to address the issue are completed.
+6.17 A complaint response must be provided to the resident when the answer to the Yes Policy Section 3.21 We will respond to complaints within complaint is known, not when the outstanding actions required to address the issue are completed.
 Outstanding actions must still be tracked and actioned promptly with appropriate updates provided to the resident. timescales laid out by the HO and not delay a complaint response unnecessarily.
 6.18 Landlords must address all points raised in the complaint definition and provide clear reasons for any decisions, referencing the relevant policy, law and good practice where appropriate.
-Yes Policy section 3.22 We have produced templates and guidance for our investigators based on Ombudsman best practice.
-6.19 Landlords must confirm the following in writing to the resident at the completion of stage 2 in clear, plain language: a. the complaint stage; b. the complaint definition; c. the decision on the complaint; d. the reasons for any decisions made; e. the details of any remedy offered to put things right; f. details of any outstanding actions; and g. details of how to escalate the matter to the Ombudsman Service if the individual remains dissatisfied.
-Yes Policy section 3.19 and 3.22 We use a letter template based on the Housing Ombudsman's sample on their website.
+Yes Policy section 3.22 & 3.27 We have produced templates and guidance for our advisors based on Ombudsman best practice.

+s 6.19 Landlords must confirm the following in writing to the resident at the completion of stage 2 in clear, plain language: a. the complaint stage; b. the complaint definition; c. the decision on the complaint; d. the reasons for any decisions made; e. the details of any remedy offered to put things right; f. details of any outstanding actions; and g. details of how to escalate the matter to the Ombudsman Service if the individual remains dissatisfied.
+Yes Policy section 3 We use a letter template based on the Housing Ombudsman's sample on their website.
 6.20 Stage 2 is the landlord's final response and must involve all suitable staff members needed to issue such a response.
-Yes Policy 3.19 When a Stage 2 complaint is received, the Insight Team engages with the relevant service area to determine what actions need to be instigated to resolve the issues raised.
-Once agreed, the Stage 2 letter outlining these actions requires sign off by the relevant Director. -- -- ode vision Code requirement Comply: Yes / No Evidence Commentary / explanation 7.1 Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
-These can include: Apologising; Acknowledging where things have gone wrong; Yes Policy section 4 - Putting things right If we have identified through the complaints process that something has gone wrong, then we will look to address this and put things right in our response.
-We will ask the customer the resolution that they are seeking for their complaint to help
+Yes Policy section 3 & internal guides When a Stage 2 complaint is received, the Insight Team engages with the relevant service area to determine what actions need to be instigated to resolve the issues raised.
+Once agreed, the Stage 2 letter outlining these actions requires sign off by the relevant Director.